 Therefore, bats not only play an important role in ecosystems, but they are also of significant importance to humans.
 For instance, some of the insects they feed on are deemed harmful to the agriculture and forestry sectors.
 It is easy to imagine the huge number of moths that have been eaten by bats during the great Eastern Spruce Budworm epidemics in Eastern Canada.
 Finally, having bats near your house or cabin is a natural and effective way to reduce the number of unwanted insects in your immediate surroundings without resorting to insecticides.

-Bats use a special locating system called echolocation to navigate.
+All bats in Canada, use a special locating system called echolocation to navigate.
 They emit very high-frequency sounds with their vocal cords.
-These high-frequency calls, transmitted through the nose or throat, have an oscillating frequency between around 20 and 120 kilohertz (kHz).
-Most of them are imperceptible to the human ear, which perceives frequencies in the range of about 15 to 20 kHz.
-The hoary bat is the only species that can emit calls under 20 kHz that humans can hear.
+These high-frequency calls, transmitted through the mouth of most species (except Townsend's big-eared bat, that can transmit calls through its nose!), have a frequency between 8 and 120 kilohertz (kHz).
+Most of them are imperceptible to the human ear, which perceives frequencies in the range of about 2 to 20 kHz.
+In Canada, only spotted bats (~12 kHz) and hoary bats (~20 kHz) can emit calls under 20 kHz that humans can hear.
 The bat uses echolocation to navigate and hunt prey.
 It picks up information on the orientation, distance, size and even texture of insects.

 The high-frequency calls encounter materials in the environment and rebound toward the bats who detects the echoes using their ears (fig. 4).
 The brain analyses the returning waves and allows the bats to acquire a mental image of the surrounding landscape.
 The nearer the object, the more quickly the waves return to the bat.